Helsinki Metro: Corruption scandal

 In 1974 the metro committee ordered a prototype for a train in the series and gave a guarantee about a follow-up order, bypassing the city council.
 In summer 1976, Teuvo Aura, the mayor of Helsinki, signed an agreement with Valmet and Strömberg to purchase 13 trains of six carriages each required for the metro from them.
 The agreed price was 345 million markka, and the deal was made directly, without any contest.
 The documents were also classified as secret.
 Teuvo Aura gave the Metrovaunut company founded by Strömberg and Valmet a loan to pay for the trains, and Unto Valtanen, the leader of the committee, promised the committee would take care of the loan interest, causing the city of Helsinki to pay interest for a loan given to an outsider company to itself.

 In doing so Aura bypassed the city council completely, reportedly because he feared the council would decide to buy the rolling stock from manufacturers in the Soviet Union instead.
 Later investigation found out that this had not caused any real damage to the city.

-The provincial government started investigating suspicions of Aura's overstepping his authority in 1979.
+The provincial government started investigating suspicions of Aura overstepping his authority in 1979.
 A committee formed by the police and the city council investigated the involvement of the mayor, the city council, the metro committee and its leader in the decisions and use of money.
 The investigation led to all charges being dropped.

 By this time the direct current-based technology of the M1 series trains had become outdated.
 In 1977 prototypes for the M100 train series (referred to as "nokkajuna", "beak train", to differentiate from the M1 prototypes) were delivered.
 In these units the direct current from the power rail was converted to alternating current powering induction motors.
 The M100 trains were the first metro trains in the world to be equipped with such technology.

-Aura's bypassing the city council in acquiring the rolling stock was not the only questionable part of the construction process of the Metro.
+Aura bypassing the city council in acquiring the rolling stock was not the only questionable part of the construction process of the Metro.
 On 3 June 1982, two days after the Metro had been opened for provisional traffic, Unto Valtanen came under investigation for taking bribes.
 Subsequently, the Supreme Court of Finland charged several members of the metro committee and Helsinki municipal executive committee in addition to Valtanen with taking bribes.
 In the end it was found that charges against all the accused except Valtanen had expired.
 On 23 October 1987 Valtanen was convicted to one year and nine months in prison for having taken 80 thousand Deutsche Mark and a motor boat as bribes from Siemens.